Skip to content

 Arles (10 minutes by car), Bouches-du-Rhône

 Château de Paon in Provence-Alpes-Côte d'Azur near Arles is a Provençal Renaissance estate with thirteen restored bedrooms sleeping up to twenty-six guests on-site.
-The architectural style sits in the period when Provençal stone-built estates carried the formal-court-and-walled-garden pattern; vaulted reception rooms hold up to 100 seated guests.
+The architecture sits in the period when Provençal stone-built estates carried the formal-court-and-walled-garden pattern; vaulted reception rooms hold up to 100 seated guests.
 The estate suits intimate guest lists prioritising Provençal Renaissance heritage over raw headcount.
 Avignon TGV is thirty minutes drive; Marseille Provence Airport forty-five minutes.
-The smaller-scale architectural footprint pairs with the rural Camargue-edge landscape the estate sits within, making it suited to ceremonies seeking both heritage style and Provençal rural-context.
+The smaller-scale footprint pairs with the rural Camargue-edge landscape the estate sits within, making it suited to couples wanting both heritage and Provençal countryside.

 Why We Love It